georgong/QaMail-LLM/readme.md

 To run this project, you need to install the following dependencies.
 We recommend using either `pip` (Python's default package manager) or `Anaconda` (a popular Python distribution).

+- **Hardware Requirements**:

+if you use local LLM, usually at least **3GB of free VRAM** are necessary to generates a fluent and accurate response. if you use external LLM, it doesn't matter.

 - **Accounts**: ollama or other LLM with api_keys, your email_account with POP3 server support
    - [Downloading Ollama](https://ollama.com/download)
    - [Gmail POP3 instruction](https://support.google.com/mail/answer/7104828)